beckylino/azure-content/articles/application-insights/app-insights-AJAX.md

 ## Opt Out

 AJAX calls are automatically collected.
 To disable this simply add: disableAjaxTracking: true in your config file.
-For more details see our documentation.
+For more details see [our documentation](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/API-reference.md#config).

-Marcela doesn't just sit around waiting for alerts.
-Soon after every redeployment, she takes a look at [response times][perf] - both the overall figure and the table of slowest requests, as well as exception counts.
+To learn more about dependency collection in general please see our [documentation](https://azure.microsoft.com/documentation/articles/app-insights-dependencies/).

 <!--Link references-->